MicrosoftDocs/fabric-docs/docs/onelake/onelake-file-explorer.md

 - To manually start the application, search for "OneLake" using Windows search (Windows + S) and select the OneLake application.
 The views for any folders that were previously synced are then refreshed automatically.

 - To exit, right-click on the OneLake icon in the Windows notification area, located at the far right of the taskbar, and select **Exit**.
 The sync is paused and placeholder files and folders cannot be accessed.
-You will continue to see the blue cloud icon for placeholders that were previously synced but not downloaded.
+You'll continue to see the blue cloud icon for placeholders that were previously synced but not downloaded.

 ### Sync updates from OneLake